EC acts over EVM complaints, three UP officials removed from poll duty | Politics

 The nodal officer for EVMs in Varanasi, a returning officer (RO) in Sonbhadra district and an additional election officer in Bareilly district have been pulled out from election duties, a day ahead of the counting of votes in UP.

 Apart from Uttar Pradesh, counting of votes in Uttarakhand, Punjab, Goa and Manipur will take place on Thursday.
-Assembly polls were held in these state over seven phases.
+The Assembly polls were held in these states over seven phases.

+Varanasi District Magistrate Kaushal Raj Sharma said Additional DM Nalini Kant Singh has been removed from the election duty for negligence in EVM transportation.

+She has also been barred from going to the counting spot.
+Additional District Magistrate (Finance and Revenue) Sanjay Kumar has been made the nodal officer EVMs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)